Brutal NYC attack renews Asian American volunteers' efforts - WTMJ

 “I still think there are ways that they could have intervened without compromising their own safety,” she said.

-Marita Etcubanez, senior director of strategic initiatives for Asian Americans Advancing Justice, said the organization partnered with Hollaback! last year to offer free online bystander training that focused on Asian Americans.
+Marita Etcubanez, senior director of strategic initiatives for Asian Americans Advancing Justice AAJC, said the organization partnered with Hollaback! last year to offer free online bystander training that focused on Asian Americans.

-“It’s clear that the training was responding to a need and a lot of concerns within the community because we had over 1,000 people register for the first two trainings that we offered,” she said.
+“It’s clear that the training was responding to a need and a lot of concerns within the community because we had over 1,000 people register for the first two trainings,” she said.

-The interest in the training has cycled up and down since, and demand has increased as anti-Asian attacks have gotten more coverage.
+Interest has cycled up and down since, but demand has increased as anti-Asian attacks have gotten more coverage.

-Asian Americans are still reeling just weeks after a white gunman opened fire inside three Asian-owned massage businesses in metro Atlanta.
+The New York assault came just two weeks after a white gunman opened fire inside three Asian-owned massage businesses in metro Atlanta.
 Eight people, including six women of Asian descent, died.
 The shooter has not been charged with any hate crimes, and authorities received intense backlash when they cited the suspect blaming a “sex addiction.”
 Critics say the victims’ race is inextricably tied to the motive.

 U.S. Attorney General Merrick Garland on Tuesday ordered a review of how the Justice Department can best deploy its resources to combat hate crimes during a surge in incidents targeting Asian Americans.